falconry/falcon/docs/user/tutorial-asgi.rst

         logger.exception('An error occurred: %s', str(e))

-For more sophisticated logging setups (e.g., different log levels or formats for development and production), you can configure multiple handlers and formatters, as described in the Python logging documentation.
+For more sophisticated logging setups (e.g., different log levels or formats for development and production), you can configure multiple handlers and formatters, as described in the Python logging `documentation <https://docs.python.org/3/howto/logging.html#logging-basic-tutorial>`__.

 .. note::
    While logging is helpful for development and debugging, be mindful of logging sensitive information.
 Ensure that log files are stored securely and are not accessible to unauthorized users.